Manianise/Manianise/README.md

 <span style="display:flex;align-items:center;font-size: x-small;"><h1> DevOps Engineer | Fullstack developer | Webdesigner </h1></span>

-- 🔭 I’m currently working on building a Jenkins server with Tomcat
-- 🌱 I’m currently automating the updates of the RestAPI I built using Ansible
 - 📫 How to reach me : sterbik.pierrealexandre@gmail.com
 - :trophy: You can find a step by step complete CI/CD deployment project using a plethora of devops technologies, including an AWS infrastructure, by following this link : [Link to project](https://docs.google.com/document/d/1pa4Xx0-eNUB6V12sOGlKhN1sh6cydZEe/edit?usp=drive_link&ouid=117616023064011937677&rtpof=true&sd=true)